everythingability/hh/README.md

 It is designed to NOT rely on the internet (except for installation, and emailing the doctor your data of course), and stores all of its data in LocalStorage.

+It is designed, I hope, to be usable on really old smart phones, and to allow for multiple people to be able to keep their data on this same phone, each person having a separate profile (these aren't passworded or anything, you choose your profile from a dropdown).

 ## Intelligent Medical Information?

 This medical information is presented differently to the user based on their personal health information and latest blood pressure reading.
 So for example, if a person's weight, ethnicity or age suggests some treatment, then that information will be promoted or highlighted to the user.